alekart/Angular6-json-schema-form/README.md

 The source code is composed as the following:

-* `projects/json-schema-form` - Angular JSON Schema Form main library
+* `projects/ajsf-core` - Angular JSON Schema Form main library
-* `projects/json-schema-form/src/lib/framework-library` - framework library
+* `projects/ajsf-bootstrap3` - Framework for Bootstrap 3
-* `projects/json-schema-form/src/lib/widget-library` - widget library
+* `projects/ajsf-bootstrap4` - Framework for Bootstrap 4
-* `projects/json-schema-form/src/lib/shared` - various utilities and helper functions
+* `projects/ajsf-material` - Framework for Angular Material
-* `projects/ajsf-bootsrap3-framework` - Bootstrap 3 form framework
+* `projects/ajsf-core/src/lib/framework-library` - framework library
-* `projects/ajsf-bootsrap4-framework` - Bootstrap 4 form framework
+* `projects/ajsf-core/src/lib/widget-library` - widget library
-* `projects/ajsf-matarial-framework` - Material Design form framework
+* `projects/ajsf-core/src/lib/shared` - various utilities and helper functions
-* `src` - the demonstration playground example application
+* `demo` - the demonstration playground example application
-* `src/assets/example-schemas` - JSON Schema examples used in the playground
+* `demo/assets/example-schemas` - JSON Schema examples used in the playground

 If you want detailed documentation describing the individual functions used in this library, run `npm run docs` to generate TypeDoc documentation, and then look in the generated `/docs/api` folder.
 (Angular JSON Schema Form is still a work in progress, so right now this documentation varies from highly detailed to completely missing.)

 ### To install from NPM/YARN and use in your own project

-If, after playing with the examples, you decide this library is functional enough to use in your own project, you can [install it from NPM](https://www.npmjs.com/package/ajsf) using either [NPM](https://www.npmjs.com) or [Yarn](https://yarnpkg.com).
+If, after playing with the examples, you decide this library is functional enough to use in your own project, you can for example [install @ajsf/material package from NPM](https://www.npmjs.com/package/angular6-json-schema-form) using either [NPM](https://www.npmjs.com) or [Yarn](https://yarnpkg.com).
 To install with NPM, run the following from your terminal:

 ```shell
 npm install @alekart/ajsf-core